glmck13/UCCX-Simulator/README.md

 1. cd C:\Simulator
 2. tiny C:\Simulator\WWW 8000

 When you're finished, try accessing the following URL to verify everything is working: http://10.10.20.1X:8000/cgi-bin/sim.js?cmd=voice&arg1=This+is+a+test.
 This should create a sound file called outxxxx.wav in the WWW\cdn folder, that you can listen to by opening: http://10.10.20.1X:8000/cdn/outxxxx.wav

-#
+# UCCX IVR Setup
+Here are the steps to configure an IVR application in sandbox.
+We'll use extension 8000 to trigger exexution of sim.aef:
+1. Upload the sim.aef script included in this repository to UCCX by clicking on Applications -> Script Management -> Upload Scripts
+2. Configure a Call Control Group (CCG) by clicking on Subsystems -> Cisco Unified CM Telephony -> Call Control Group -> Add New:
+3.   - Description (can be anything): **MYDEMO_CCG**
+4.   - Number Of CTI Ports (# of concurrent calls): **2**
+5.   - Device Name Prefix (can be anything): **uccx**
+6.   - Starting Directory Number (an available DN in UCM, but not the trigger!): **7000**
+7.   - Device Pool (select from menu): **uccx_pool**
+8.   - DN Calling Search Space (select from menu): **css_UCCX**
+9.   - Location (select from menu): **Hub_None**
+10.   - Partition (select from menu): **UCCX Partition**